 To simplify the application process and guide organizations to the most appropriate funding source, the City has separated the applications and processes, one for the City's Social Service Fund (mailed in October with November due date) and one for CDBG.
 At this time, organizations are invited to apply for the City's Community Development Block Grant program.
-Goals of the program are outlined in the 5-Year Consolidated Plan located on the City of Fargo's website: www.fargond.gov/communitydevelopment/plansandstudies.
-The application is online at www.fargond.gov/communitydevelopmentgoals.
+Goals of the program are outlined in the 5-Year Consolidated Plan located on the City of Fargo's website: www.fargond.gov/communitydevelopmentgoals.
 Paper or email copies may also be requested.